osp/osp.tools.html2print/README.txt

 - Mixing flowable content and absolute positioned content
 - Image fitting in frame
 - View as spread (quite buggy still, see TODO)
+- Preflight packages is built-in: use the "Save Complete Webpage" function of your browser
+- PDF conversion from RGB to CMYK
+- Check color separation

 * * *